QuantamHD/Union-Desktop/README.md

 **Note:** There are various icons and bitmap files in `resources` directory.
 Those are used in installers and intended to be replaced by your own graphics.

 # License
+This software is licensed under GNU Public License version 3.